knpuniversity/symfony4/knpu/ep5-forms/form-theme-variables.md

-# Form Theme Variables
+# Form Theming & Variables

-Coming soon...

-We just learned that whenever Symfony renders any part of your form, it looks for a block in this core `form_div_layout.html.twig` to the age smarts wake, for example, when it's rendering the row part of any field that looks for `form_row()`.
-We also learned this a little bit of a hierarchy to it, so when you're rendering the label for a text type, it first looks for `text_label()`, but then it looks for ultimately looks for `form_label()` as a fall back because really all labels are the same.
+We now know that when Symfony renders any part of your form, it looks for a specific block in this core `form_div_layout.html.twig` template.
+For example, to render the "row" part of any field, it looks for `form_row()`.
+We *also* learned that this sytem has some hierarchy to it: when you're rendering the `label` for a `TextType`, it first looks for `text_label()` and then falls back to using `form_label()`.

-Heck, you can even look at the `form_start()` tag.
-There's a block that defines how that looks inside of there.
-Now we use this information to create our own `form_theme` and register that hr where we told twig to now look inside of our template for blocks when it's rendering the registration form so it's not looking at outside of art, a template and finding `form_row()`.
-Now when you're inside of these form theme blocks, you are in an entire different universe universe.
-You want to pretend like this block doesn't even exist in this template.
-It's an island, it gets past a completely different set of variables from the `Form` system.
-This does not work like any of your other blocks in this template.
-And if you look inside of here, you can already see that there is apparently a `help` variable.
-There is apparently a `form` variable.
-So the first thing you need to figure out when you're inside of these boxes, what variables do I have access to?
-And the easiest way to do that is just to use the `dump()` function inside of here.
-So if you go over now and refresh,

-yes, we get big giant dumps whenever it renders the rows for any of our fields.
-So you can see there's `attr`, there's the `ID`, that's the `ID` attribute that's used for the full name attribute.
-This might look familiar to some of you, some of you.
-These are the exact variables that we can use when we're rendering our field.
-So if I go back and look at `article/admin/_form.html.twig` we had learned earlier that there is a variable called `label`.
-And the second argument is you `form_row()` is an `array` of variables.
-You can resolve this in the tweet template, function form, reference.
-If I search for form row inside of here.
-The second argument to it, and most of these functions is variables.
-So here the idea is whenever a field renders, there are a bunch of variables that are created in those variables are ultimately used inside of your `form_theme` to render things.
-For example, you can see `form_start()`, it's using a variable called `method` in order to render the method attribute on there that `method` variables, something that's created by the `Form` system.
-Then in our templates,

-we can actually override those variables when we call our form rendering functions.
+Heck, there is even a `form_start()` block that controls the open form tag!

+We used this new knowledge to create our first form theme: we told Twig to look *right* inside *this* template for blocks to use when rendering the registration form.
+Our `form_row()` block is now hooked into the form rendering process.

+## The Bizarre World of a Form Theme Block

+When you're inside of a block that's used by the form theming system... your world is... weird.
+You *really* need to pretend like this block doesn't even exist in this template - that it lives all by itself in its *own* template.
+Why?
+Because it is passed a *completely* different set of variables that come from the form system: this block doesn't work like *any* of your other blocks in this template.

+I mean, look inside: there is apparently a `help` variable and a `form` variable.
+So, the *big* question is: when you're in a form theme block, what variables do you have access to?

+The easiest answer is just to use the `dump()` function inside.

+Move over and refresh.
+Woh!
+Yes - we see *giant* dumps for *each* row that's rendered!
+There's `attr`, `id` and `full_name`.
+Do these... look familiar?
+The are the *exact* variables that we have been *overriding* when rendering our fields!

+Look back at `article_admin/_form.html.twig`.
+We learned earlier that there is a variable called `label` and that the second argument of `form_row()` is an array of variables that you want to override.
+You can see this in the docs: when I search for `form_row()`, the second argument is `variables`.

+Here's the point: when a field is rendered, the form system creates a bunch of variables to help that process, which we can override.
+And *those* variable are ultimately passed... as variables, to your form theme blocks!

+For example, remember how we passed a `method` variable to the `form_start()` function?
+Check out the `form_start()` block in the bootstrap theme.
+Surprise!
+There is a local `method` variable that it uses to render.
+We *literally* override these variable values via the form rendering functions.

-So that's a very, very powerful thing to understand right there.
-Now when you're inside of a `form_theme`, what you are doing is you are actually in an environment where all of those variables are passed to you.
-So that's why we have all these variables here for each individual field, which is great because it means that we can actually change those variables, use those variables, uh, do whatever we want with those.
+The point is: when you're inside a form theme block, you have access to a lot of variables... which is *great*, because it means we can use those variables to do, well, whatever we want!

-So check this out.
-If you go back to our `register.html.twig`, I'll remove the `dump()`.
-One of the things in, in the old form is that our labels all had a class of `sr-only`.
-That's screen reader only because the labels were actually invisible by default.
-So we want our labels automatically do have that `sr-only` class on them.
+## Adding a label_attr

+Back in `register.html.twig`, remove the `dump()`.
+On the old form, each label had an `sr-only` class.
+That stands for "screen reader only" and it makes the labels invisible.

-Now, of course, `form_row()` we call `form_label()` and we just pass it the `form` object which represents the current form.
-If you go back to our form function reference and search for `form_label()`, you'll see that the second argument is the actual label itself.
-And the third argument isn't a late `array` of variables.
-And guess what variable you have, there is a variable called `label_attr`.
-If we set that, we can control the attributes that are passed into our `label` variable.
-In fact, to make this more clear, if I go into `form_div_layout.html.twig`, search for `form_label` to find the block that's used inside of here, you can see it using this `label_attr` variable.
-It's doing some complex processing on it, but ultimately it uses it down here a little bit complicated
+How can we make our label tag have this?
+Hmm.
+Well, inside our block, we call `form_label()` and pass in the `form` object - which represents the form object for whatever field is currently being rendered.

+Look back at the form function reference and search for `form_label()`.
+Ah yes: the second argument is the label itself.
+But the *third* argument is an array of variables!
+And, apparently, there is a variable called `label_attr`!
+If we set that, we can control the attributes on the `label` tag.
-to pass in those variables.
-This is one of the things about these codes.
-They are super complicated, but it's using that down there anyways, back on `register.html.twig`, weeks since we're the ones calling `form_label` directly, we can pass no as the second argument, which you remember is the `label_text`, so we'll allow a label tech still to be auto use the normal value.

-Okay.
+In fact, we can see this: open `form_div_layout.html.twig` and search for `form_label` to find that block.
+There it is!
+It does some complex processing, but it *does* use this variable.

+Actually, this is a great example of one, not-so-great thing about these templates: they can be crazy complex!

+Anyways, back on `register.html.twig`, let's customize the label attributes!
+Pass `null` as the label text so it uses whatever the normal label is.
+Then pass an array with `label_attr` set to another array, and `class` equals `sr-only`.

+Phew!
+Let's try that.
+Move over refresh and... yes!
+They're gone!
+They now have the `sr-only` class!
+But, hmm... now we have no idea what these fields are!
+No worries: that was handled before via a `placeholder` attribute.
+How can we set this for each field?
+Well... it's kind of the same thing: we want a custom attribute on each input.

+The `form_widget()` function is being passed this `widget_attr` variable as its array of variables.
+So, we *could* add an `attr` key to it!
+Except... we don't know what the label should be!
+You *might* think that we could use the `label` variable.
+This *does* exist, but, unless you set the label explicitly, at this point, it's `null`.
+The `form_label` block holds the logic that turns the field name into a humanized label, if it wasn't set some other way.

+No problem: there's another simple solution.
+Refactor the `form_widget()` call into three, separate `form_row()` calls.
+Let me close a few files and - that's right!
+The fields are `email` `plainPassword` and `agreeTerms`.
+Use `.email`, copy those, paste twice, then `plainPassword` and `agreeTerms`.

-Then we can pass a third argument here with `label_attr` and then another array of `class` set to `sr-only`.
+For `email` pass a second argument with `attr` then `placeholder` set to `Email`.

-All right, so move back, go over refresh and yes you can see it.
-Those labels are gone.
-They now have this `sr-only` a variable paths to them, whereas the only problem is that there is no actual text here on these fields.
-The way that was handled before is that each field had a `placeholder` attribute, so this is kind of the same thing before.
-This is actually the same thing.
-This is just an attribute that we want to set on each individual input, so we actually could go down to `form_widget()` here and we could change this widget `attr` to actually have a new, `attr` class on it, a key on it with a class that does something, but unfortunately we don't know what the label should be, so instead of doing it there, I'm going to go down and actually finally refactored my `form_widget()` into just three form render robocalls, so `form_row(registrationForm)`, and then let me close a couple of files here and we have `email` `plainPassword` and `agreeTerms`, so use that email.

-Okay.

-`plainPassword` and `agreeTerms` and for `email` will pass a second argument which is the variables `attr` with `placeholder` set to "Email".
-And then the same thing down here for `plainPassword`.
-Is that a `placeholder` to "Password"?
-And that shouldn't be it.
-Now notice we could have been less fancy about this and actually just passed this label a ttr variable directly down here and that would have worked fine.
-That would have passed down eventually into the label and it would have said it.
-So the form theme actually isn't completely necessary to get rid of this part.
-It's just a different way of doing it.
-All right, so we'll go back and refresh now.
-Yes, it pops those in except I have a typo on password, but other than that, things work great.
+Do the same thing for the one other text field: `placeholder` set to "Password".

+That should be it!
+And yea, we *could* have been less fancy and *also* passed this `label_attr` variable directly in `form_row()`.
+That would have worked *fine*.

+Anyways, let's try it! move over, refresh and... woohoo!
+The placeholders pop into place.
+And other than my obvious typo...
+I think it looks pretty good!

+Next: there's one field left that isn't rendering correctly: the terms checkbox.
+Let's learn how to customize how a *single* field renders.